-Ant Control, Exterminator, and Treatment in Lubbock, Texas
+Ant Control, Exterminator, and Treatment in Lubbock and Amarillo TX

-Ants are a common insect and sight in a Lubbock backyard, but when ants jeopardize your kids play time or regularly enter the home or office, they can become a pest.
+Ants are a common insect and sight in Lubbock and Amarillo backyards, but when ants jeopardize your kids play time or regularly enter the home or office, they can become a pest.
 The first step to defend against ants is identification.

 Pharaoh ants, known as sugar ants are very small (1/12 – 1/16” long) black ants that are common home intruders in West Texas.
 Loyal to their name, they are attracted to sugary foods and almost always nest indoors, making them a pest.